 There are regulatory barriers that prevent the full realization of Salem's vision for housing growth.

 Among these barriers are regulations relating to parking requirements and dimensional requirements.

-The City will continue to review land use policies including the existing zoning ordinance through the housing production plan and identify opportunities to make changes that would reduce barriers to housing production while also protecting neighborhood character.
+The housing production plan will identify strategies to remove these barriers and identify opportunities to make changes that would reduce barriers to housing production while also protecting neighborhood character.